dyammons/scrna-seq/data-processing/cellranger-alignment/README.md

 <br>

-#### You can check progress with this cmd:
+You can check progress with this cmd:
 ```sh
 squeue -u $USER
 ```
 A few notes on cellranger mkref:
 First, here is a link to the [10x mkref documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/advanced/references) I recommend looking it over to ensure you understand the process.

 Second, gtf annotation files contain a fair amount of information in them, but the default settings in cellranger will only look for annotations associated with the feature type of `exon` and ignore all others.
 In the context of the 10x platform and short read sequencing it is imporant to note there is a strong 3' bias in read mapping, so you may find that you want to include reads that map to `three_prime_utr` (3' untranslated regions).
-It is possible to modify the gtf file to convert all `three_prime_utr` data points to `exon`.
-I am currently evaluating this for see if it enhances alignment & downstream analysis.
+It is possible to modify the gtf file to convert all `three_prime_utr` data points to `exon`, however my brief testing has revealed this has a profoundly negative impact on the alignment quality.

 Third, there are a few tool kits that will extend annoations in the 3' direction to increase alignment.
-The tool I have used is End Sequencing Analysis Toolkit (ESAT), but I am not a huge fan of this tool.
+The tool I have used is [End Sequencing Analysis Toolkit](https://genome.cshlp.org/content/26/10/1397.full.html) (ESAT), but I am not a huge fan of this tool and I do not think this step is necessary.

-If you're curious about how strong the 3' bias is, I recommend looking at metagene plots ([code provided](https://github.com/dyammons/K9-PBMC-scRNAseq/blob/main/analysisCode/metaGenePlot.md), but underdevelopment/abandoned) to determine how many reads are affected by short 3' utr annotations.
-From there you can decide how you want to handle this.
+If you're curious about how strong the 3' bias is, I recommend looking at metagene plots ([code provided](https://github.com/dyammons/K9-PBMC-scRNAseq/blob/main/analysisCode/metaGenePlot.md), but the code is underdeveloped/abandoned) to determine how many reads are affected by short 3' utr annotations.
+From there you can decide if you want to take additional steps to handle the 3' bias.

 #### You should have a reference when the job finishes!